QueenOvSwords/rooms/tryhackme/easy/Juicy Details.md

 **What section of the website did the attacker use to scrape user email addresses?**
 **Hint:** Where can customers usually comment on a shopping website?

-I figured out this questions after answering the following one, so I had the time the brute force attack was successful, meaning the attacker likely already had an email address they were trying to use to login.
+I figured out this question after answering the following one, so I had the time the brute force attack was successful, meaning the attacker likely already had an email address they were trying to use to login.
 I looked at entries of `access.log` before that time and saw a lot of requests to product reviews, which made sense with the given hint that a user's email address might be shown on a product review.
 The command below can be used to see these log entries.

 $ `cat access.log | grep "reviews"`

 **Was their brute-force attack successful?
 If so, what is the timestamp of the successful login?
 (Yay/Nay, 11/Apr/2021:09:xx:xx +0000)**

 I filtered `access.log` to show requests to the login page that were successful with a return code of 200.
-A couple were returned, but only one with the use of Hydra, which fit for this questions asking about a successful brute force attack.
+A couple were returned, but only one with the use of Hydra, which fit for this question asking about a successful brute force attack.

 $ `cat access.log | grep "login" | grep "200"`